Rohit9252/spring_security_jwt/README.md

 # Configuration
 The application uses the following configuration properties:

-jwt.secret - The secret key used to sign JWT tokens jwt.expirationMs - The expiration time (in milliseconds) for JWT tokens spring.datasource.url - The URL of the database used by the application spring.datasource.username - The username used to connect to the database spring.datasource.password - The password used to connect to the database You can modify these properties by editing the application.properties file located in the src/main/resources directory.
+* `jwt.secret - The secret key used to sign JWT tokens
+* `jwt.expirationMs - The expiration time (in milliseconds) for JWT tokens
+* `spring.datasource.url - The URL of the database used by the application
+* `spring.datasource.username - The username used to connect to the database
+* `spring.datasource.password - The password used to connect to the database

+You can modify these properties by editing the application.properties file located in the src/main/resources directory.

+# Security

+This application uses Spring Security to provide authentication and authorization.
+JWT tokens are used to authenticate users and to grant access to protected endpoints.

+# License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+# Acknowledgments

+This application was created using the following technologies:

+ * Spring Boot
+ * Spring Security
+ * JWT
+ * MySQL
+ * Maven
+ * Docker

+# docker-compose down to shut down the Application